bitcoin-api/bitcoin-api/README.md

     width="620"
 />

-### NodeJS Driver and Documentation for the Bitcoin-Api.io API for Bitcoin - Currently Testnet Only
+### NodeJS Driver and Documentation for the Bitcoin-Api API for Bitcoin - Currently Testnet Only

 <br>